-With so many traditional wall lights to choose from, where should you start?
+With so many traditional wall lights for interiors designers to choose from to decorate with, where should you start?

 Choosing the right wall light for the job does not have to be complicated.
 There are a few ‘need to knows’ when it comes to positioning and fitting the lights:

 • Up lights provide a wash of light up a wall, suitable for accent and atmosphere.
-This can instantly change the mood of the room.
+Interior Designers use this method as it can instantly change the mood of the room.

 • Down lights may accent walls too, but more commonly illuminate the ground below for a practical purpose.
 These are commonly used to light up workspaces for example in kitchen work top areas and study or utility spaces.